soundar24/SingleDivUI/README.md

 ![singledivui - line chart, bar chart, area chart - customization](/assets/Screenshot-2.png)

 ## Facts
-- The complete rendering done by CSS, and inside a single div alone
+- The complete rendering was done by CSS, and inside a single div alone
 - The size of the library is very small with no dependencies
 - No built-in interactions, based on the requirement it can be added in the near future
 - No animation, but still CSS transition will works on dynamic data update